Kidapt/kidaptive-sdk-js/README.md

 This reports an event to the Kidaptive API using only a `rawEvent` string.
 The return value is a [Promise] which resolves when the event is queued.

-Certain fields will be autopopulated, such as the learner info, app info, trial time, event time,, and device info.
+Certain fields will be autopopulated, such as the learner info, app info, trial time, event time, and device info.
 The learner info will be populated with the values specified in the [KidaptiveSdk.learnerManager.setUser()](#kidaptivesdklearnermanagersetuseruserobjectobject) and [KidaptiveSdk.learnerManager.selectActiveLearner()](#kidaptivesdklearnermanagerselectactivelearnerproviderlearneridstring) calls.
 The trial time will be populated by the timestamp stored during the [KidaptiveSdk.learnerManager.startTrial()](#kidaptivesdklearnermanagerstarttrial) call.
 The event time will be populated by the current timestamp of when the event was sent.

 When `authMode` is configured to `server` a user must be selected, but a learner is optional to send events.
 When `authMode` is configured to `client` events can be sent with or without a user or learner selected.